jfedyczak/jfedyczak.github.io/_posts/2008-11-01-pgbouncer-and-server-reset-query.markdown

 There are two problems with `DISCARD ALL`:

-1. It doesn't work withing a transaction.
+1. It doesn't work within a transaction.
 2. It doesn't unlock any of pgsql's advisory locks.

 Imagine that a script issues `BEGIN` and than dies.
 The connection to pgBouncer closes and pgBouncer issues `DISCARD ALL`, which doesn't do anything because of active transaction.
 A new client connects and uses the same connection.
 Every command it issues fails because of *"commands ignored to the end of transaction"*.
 Not good.